ChukwuEmekaAjah/buycoins_python/readme.md

             "field":"query.getPrices.cryptocrrency"}],
         "raw":[{"message":"Field 'cryptocrrency' doesn't exist on type 'BuycoinsPrice'","locations":[{"line":1,"column":23}],"path":["query","getPrices","cryptocrrency"],"extensions":{"code":"undefinedField","typeName":"BuycoinsPrice","fieldName":"cryptocrrency"}}]
 ```

-The `raw` field of a `failure` response is the raw error message from the API.
-However, an error response always has an `errors` key that's a list of errors.
-This list of errors contains a `dict` with keys `reason` (why the error happened) and `field` (where the error happened).

-A success response always has a `data` key indicating the data returned from the API.

 ## Modules API
 Every  `query` or `mutation` on the API takes a `fields` parameter that is optional.
 If the `fields` parameter is not provided, the API call defaults to returning all the data the `query` or `mutation` can provide.
 Since the API is a GraphQL API and developers are allowed to indicate the fields they want returned.